 SF

 park encourages independent developers and researchers to use its public API, open data and open source code to create new apps and data visualizations that support the project’s goal of making parking more readily available.
-The data feed provides real-time parking availability and pricing information for publicly owned garages and metered blocks within SF
+The data feed provides variable rate parking pricing and regulation information for metered blocks and parking space availability and pricing information for public garages within SF

 Learn more